A Calm and Conscious Christmas for a Happy New Year

 You can purchase the eBook via Amazon, or click here to join Whole Health with Charlotte, where you can access this eBook and more, including:

-• Live online classes & recordings - Mindful & Somatic Yoga / Therapeutic Movement / Meditation classes
+- Live online classes & recordings - Mindful & Somatic Yoga / Therapeutic Movement / Movement into Meditation classes

-• 20% off all supplements from the from Charlotte Watts Health range
+- 20% off supplements from Charlotte Watts Health Shop